-Are the on-campus apartments cheaper or more expensive than living in off campus apartments?
+Are the on-campus apartments cheaper or more expensive than living in off-campus apartments?

-The on-campus apartments, East & West Campus Apartments, are very competitive with comparable off-campus apartments, very often times, they are actually cheaper if you do a comprehensive comparison.
+The on-campus apartments, East & West Campus Apartments, are very competitive with comparable off-campus apartments, and very often they are actually cheaper if you do a comprehensive comparison.
 Our rent is for the academic year, and not a 12-year lease.
 Most students go home in the summer, and will not have to worry about subletting or paying rent when not living in the apartment!
 Those that want to stay year-round can live in WCA.
-Our rents include ALL utilities, including electricity, water, trash, cable TV, parking, and wired & wireless Internet.
+Our rent include ALL utilities, including electricity, water, trash, cable TV, and wired & wireless Internet.
 With most off-campus apartments students must pay for all of these individually, AND keep up with all the bills.